News

 What is the PLAB Test?
 A Guide for GMC Registration Applicants

-The PLAB (Professional and Linguistic Assessments Board) test serves as a crucial evaluation for doctors qualified abroad.
+The PLAB (Professional and Linguistic Assessments Board) test is a crucial evaluation for doctors qualified abroad.

-It ensures they possess the requisite knowledge and skills to practice medicine in the UK.
+It ensures they possess the knowledge and skills to practice medicine in the UK.

 This assessment is not mandatory for individuals who have obtained their qualifications in the UK, European Economic Area (EEA), or Switzerland, as they are considered to be on par with a doctor in the second year of the Foundation Programme in the UK.

-The PLAB test comprises two parts designed to comprehensively assess an applicant's proficiency.
+The PLAB test comprises two parts designed to assess an applicant's proficiency comprehensively.

-• Part 1 consists of a written Multiple Choice Question (MCQ) exam, featuring 180 single-answer questions with five options, to be completed within a three-hour timeframe.
+• Part 1 consists of a written Multiple-Choice Question (MCQ) exam, featuring 180 single-answer questions with five options, to be completed within three hours.

 • Part 2 involves a practical Objective Structured Clinical Exam (OSCE) comprising 16 scenarios, each lasting eight minutes, conducted at a clinical assessment center.

-• The applicant's medical qualification must be in allopathic medicine and awarded by an institution listed in the World Directory of Medical Schools (WMS), with current acceptability to the GMC.
+• Several criteria must be met to be eligible for the PLAB test: The applicant's medical qualification must be in allopathic medicine and awarded by an institution listed in the World Directory of Medical Schools (WMS), with current acceptability to the GMC.

-• The medical program of study must span at least 5,500 hours over three years, and the applicant must have completed the program and graduated.
+• The medical program of study must span at least 5,500 hours over three years, and the applicant must have completed and graduated from it.

 • The program completed should not be entirely virtual, even if attempted during Covid-19 pandemic.